Delaware Fishing License (2026): Cost, Where to Buy & Rules

 How much is a fishing license in Delaware?

-A resident annual fishing license in Delaware costs $8.50, and a non-resident annual license costs $18.50.
-Delaware also offers discounted youth and senior options.
+A resident annual fishing license in Delaware costs $8.50, and a non-resident annual license costs $20.00.
+Delaware also offers short-term (day) licenses for visitors, discounted youth and senior options.
 Licenses are sold by the Delaware Division of Fish & Wildlife.

 Do you need a fishing license in Delaware?

 Yes.
 Delaware requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 16 are exempt.
+Delaware residents 65 and older are EXEMPT from the fishing license (proof of age and residency required) — a full exemption, not a discount.
+They must still register a free FIN number each calendar year before fishing.
+There is no $4 senior license product.
 Always confirm current rules with the Delaware Division of Fish & Wildlife before you fish.

 Where do you buy a Delaware fishing license?